mvolkmann/blog/src/swift.md

 Function names can be overloaded based on their parameter types.

-To return multiple values, return a tuple by returning a list of values inside parentheses.
+To return multiple values, return a tuple which is written as a list of values inside parentheses.

 ```swift
 func getAvgSum(_ numbers: [Float]) -> (Float, Float) {